-Packaging and Transportation
+Packaging and Shipping:

-We are also engaged in the process of developing an eco-friendly packaging system.
+We are also engaged in the process of developing an eco-friendly packaging system, Rodrigo Valdivieso is now in charge of this process.
 We have developed designs of an eco-friendly packaging using organic cotton, wool waste, and other materials.
 We usually use recycled carton/cardboard for the transportation and packaging of products.